Jan 7, 2021

 Weather damage, accidents, thefts, and property damage happen.
 Knowing how and when to file is crucial information to understand.
 Here’s what the process looks like :

-- Insurance record : Submitting it will go on your record.
+- History : Submitting one will go on your claims history.

 - Deductible : You will have to pay your deductible.